Information on various categories of visa in China and which is legal for an Internship [Updated in 2018]

-Finding an internship in China is actually not that difficult, especially if you go through CIP Platform.
+Finding an internship in China or even particularly summer internship in China is actually not that difficult, especially if you go through CIP Platform.
 However, China requires most nationals to obtain a visa just to enter the country, and definitely a visa to study and intern.
 Visa regulations are constantly changing, and different agencies will tell you a variety of truths, so here we provide you an overview of possible visas you might be offered, or could encounter, during your China internship program search.
 Whether you are looking for a visa for an internship in Shanghai or Beijing, this article gives you a good information you can rely on.
-With over 10 years working in the industry, I will share some insights about China Internship visas
+With over 10 years working in the industry and fair idea about China, internships and average salary in China, I will share some insights about China Internship visas

 The Visitor Visa (F-visa)

 Back in the day (pre-2013), a visitor F-visa would allow for a six-month internship, paid or non-paid.
 However, nowadays the wording allowing students to intern has been removed, and it has become a gray area.
 Strictly speaking, the F-visas are described as for non-commercial “visits, exchanges, inspections, etc.”, offered to experts invited for non-commercial conferences, cultural exchange, investigation, scientific/technological/educational tours, or for sports and other health activities.
 The F-visa should probably not be used for internships, which could be why many applicants applying for internships have had their F-visa applications rejected.
-However, since there is no official “internship visa” and nowhere does it strictly state that an F-visa cannot be used for an internship; China visa cartegory F (F-visas) are still offered to interns in China.
+However, since there is no official “internship visa” and nowhere does it strictly state that an F-visa can be used for an internship; but China visa category F (F-visas) are still offered to interns in China by some Internship Providers.

 The Business Visa (M-visa)

-The most commonly offered internship visa is the business M-visa, which allows the intern to be paid for their services.
+The most commonly offered internship visa is the business M-visa, which does not allow the intern to be paid for their services neither any form of compensation.
 Officially, the M-visa is only for “commerce or trade”, which is why it is very short term and requires exit and entry every 30, 60, or 90 days.
 Having to leave the country and re-enter China can significantly increase the cost of your internship, depending on where you intern.
 For example, if you interned in Beijing and had to renew your visa in Hong Kong, you might spend between RMB 3,000-5,000 for a weekday visa run (note: you would have to take at least a day off work), but if you lived in Shenzhen, you would still need at least a day off work, but could probably get away with less than RMB 1,000.

-Although the M-visa is for the business of commerce and trade, there is no official “internship visa”, and nowhere does it strictly state that an M-visa cannot be used for an internship, so China visa cartegory M (M-visas) are still the most commonly offered visa to interns in China.
+Although the M-visa is for the business of commerce and trade, and nowhere does it strictly state that an M-visa can be used for an internship, but China visa cartegory M (M-visas) are still the most commonly offered visa to interns in China.

 The Tourist Visa (L-visa)